-Ricky Craven, a driver with wins in all of NASCAR’s top three series, is an analyst on ESPN’s NASCAR coverage.
-He frequently appears on SportsCenter and other ESPN news platforms and sometimes helps call NASCAR Nationwide Series races as an analyst in the broadcast booth.
+Ricky Craven, a driver with wins in all of NASCAR’s top three series, is ESPN’s NASCAR analyst, frequently appearing on SportsCenter and other ESPN news platforms on race weekends and when breaking news warrants.
+He joined ESPN in 2008.

 In the NASCAR Sprint Cup Series, Craven won in what is tied for the closest recorded finish in NASCAR history when he edged Kurt Busch at the finish line by .002 seconds to win at Darlington in 2003.

-Born and raised in Newburgh, Maine, Craven began racing at the age of 15 and has tasted success at every level of competition.
+Born and raised in Newburgh, Maine, Craven began racing at the age of 15 and tasted success at every level of competition.
 His road to NASCAR began at Unity Raceway in Unity, Maine, with two wins and the rookie of the year title in 1982, followed by 12 wins and the track championship the very next year.
 Throughout the next few years, he would earn wins at several tracks in New England before joining the American-Canadian Tour, then advancing to the NASCAR Busch North Series.

 He finished runner-up in the NASCAR Nationwide Series point standings in both 1993 and 1994 before moving to the Sprint Cup Series in 1995.
 After winning the NASCAR Sprint Cup rookie of the year with team owner Larry Hedrick, Craven also drove for Hendrick Motorsports, SBIII Motorsports, and Midwest Transit Racing.
 One of his most memorable moments was finishing third in the 1997 Daytona 500 behind teammates Jeff Gordon and Terry Labonte, completing a 1-2-3 sweep for Hendrick Motorsports.